Pets for Vets With PTSD get a Whole New “Leash” on Life

 Because of the Super Bond™ they share, Veterans begin to view themselves and the world the way their pet does.
 They see their best qualities reflected in their pet’s eyes, which boosts their self-esteem and confidence.
 Instead of feeling threatened by the outside world, their pet draws them into it and reminds them that life is full of joy and adventure.
 By observing how their pet appreciates every day and every moment, they learn to do the same.
 Once a Veteran opens his or her heart to a companion animal, it paves the way to opening themselves to others.

 What an awesome way to help veterans and animals.
-There are numerous chapters of Pets for Vets, but not one in Colorado yet.
-Maybe you could help start one?
+There are numerous chapters of Pets for Vets.
+See the local page Pets For Vets.
+Maybe you could help by volunteering?
 You can read more about Applying to Adopt, the Super Bond Connection, Volunteering, Donating and more on the Pets for Vets website.

 We hope you found this article informative about the plight of many returning veterans and how shelter/rescue animals have helped relieve veterans’ distress.
 Related articles that may interest you – Can You Change The World of One Animal? and Adopt a Less Adoptable Pet 4 Love.